-In Section III:A. and Section VI:A.-D. of the Life-Care Agreement and the Fee for Service Agreement, a provision is made whereby a partial refund of the Entrance Fee is allowed when the Agreement is terminated.
+In Section III: A. and Section VI: A.-D. of the Life-Care Agreement and the Fee for Service Agreement, a provision is made whereby a partial refund of the Entrance Fee is allowed when the agreement is terminated.
 The amount of such refund is limited to the unamortized portion thereof, after the deduction of an administrative fee.
 Payable upon occupancy resale of the residence.
 In the case of couples, interest in the unamortized portion of the Entrance Fee is vested in the continuing care of the surviving spouse.

-Adjustment of Monthly and Daily Charges
+Adjustment of Monthly Charges

 Monthly charges are payable in advance and are determined by the size of the residence and levels of service for which the Resident has contracted.
-Any adjustment of the monthly and daily fees may be made upon a thirty (30) days' written notice to the Resident, or as required by state or federal assistance programs.
-Adjustments will be based on the costs of operations and/or changes by the Resident to a different residence (Sections II:D. and III:D. of the Life-Care Agreement and the Fee for Service Agreement).
+Any adjustment of the monthly fee or services contracted for may be made upon a thirty (30) day written notice to the Resident, or as required by state or federal assistance programs.
+Adjustments will be based on the costs of operations and/or changes by the Resident to a different residence (Section III: D of Life-Care Agreement and the Fee for Service Agreement).